9 Tips to Clean Ears Safely and Quickly

 What are the functions of earwax?

-- Trapping germs and debris that pass the boundaries of the external ear
+- Firstly, trapping germs and other elements that pass the boundaries of the external ear

 Continually removing the earwax eliminates the ear’s natural defense mechanism.
 Furthermore, introducing pointy objects into the ear can damage the eardrum and cause deafness.